 There’s a secret life of pets we don’t often talk about.
-The secret begins with the fact that over half the nation’s dogs and cats are now classified as overweight or obese by their veterinary healthcare provider.
-Nearly 59% of cats and 54% of dogs equaling an estimated 50.5 million cats and 41.9 million dogs are at risk for weight-related disorders.
+The secret begins with the fact that over half the nation’s dogs and cats are now classified as overweight or diagnosed with obesity by their veterinary healthcare provider.
+Nearly 60% of cats and 54% of dogs equaling over 50 million cats and 42 million dogs are at risk for weight-related disorders (2015).
 In addition to confronting pet obesity and its associated maladies and complications, I’ve also been uncovering another secret of pet obesity: Inflammation.
 In fact, I’d go as far as to say inflammation is the new obesity and is the real secret we need to reveal to both pet parents and the public.

-For over five years, I’ve begun altering the way I describe obesity to clients and veterinarians.
+For over five years, I’ve begun altering the way I describe pet obesity to clients and veterinarians.
 Pet owners see a “big pet.”
-Most veterinarians see a “fat pet.”
-I see inflammation.
+Most veterinarians see a “pet with obesity.”
+I see dysregulated chronic inflammation.
 Inflammation?

-The real danger of obesity in pets and people isn’t the fat; it’s the inflammation the fat causes.
+The real danger of obesity in pets and people isn’t the fat; it’s the inflammation the excess fat tissues cause.
 That's what I’ve been communicating the past few years: Reducing chronic inflammation associated with obesity should be our true medical objective.

 I’ve been teaching pet owners and veterinary professionals for two decades, “Don’t chase a number on a scale; focus on improving quality of life and decreasing disease risk.”
 What this really means is to take measures to help reduce obesity-related inflammation.
 Fortunately, this is one area the media is helping.